Godoy97/Godoy97/README.md

 - 👋 Hi, I’m @Godoy97
-- 👀 I’m interested in Data Science Machine Learning, Optimization and the lasts months on FullStack Developer. 🖥️
+- 👀 I’m interested in Data Science Machine Learning, Optimization and the last month on FullStack Developer. 🖥️
 - 🌱 I’m currently Developing Loken and my thesis in implementing Predictors in the bleaching process in the Paper Industry
 - 💞️ Co-Founder @ [Loken SUP BUILD 3](https://www.linkedin.com/company/loken-software)
 - 📫 How to reach me: godoydaniel97@gmail.com or my [LinkedIn](https://www.linkedin.com/in/daniel-godoy-droguett/)